mise-plugins/mise-r/README.md

 * `R_CONFIGURE_OPTIONS` - use only your configure options
 * `R_EXTRA_CONFIGURE_OPTIONS` - append these configure options along with ones that this plugin already uses

-## Using RStudio
+## Building R Shared Library

-RStudio requires building R shared library, in order to do that pass an extra configure option to `asdf install`:
+RStudio (and some other libs) requires building R shared library.
+In order to do that pass an extra configure option to `asdf install`:

 ```R_EXTRA_CONFIGURE_OPTIONS=--enable-R-shlib asdf install R <version>```